mhsefidgar/Cpp/dataStorageCpp.md

 int result = Math::add(5, 3); // accessing the add() function from the Math namespace
 ```

-26. Typedef and using: Typedef and `using` allow you to create alternative names for existing types, including user-defined types.
+26.  **Typedef and using**: Typedef and `using` allow you to create alternative names for existing types, including user-defined types.
 They improve code readability and maintainability.
 Here's an example:

 ```